Associate Professor of Theatre and Performance

 Coventry CV4 7HS

 Anna Harpin joined the University of Warwick in January 2015 as Associate Professor of Theatre.
 She completed her PhD at the University of Cambridge in 2009 and then took up a lectureship at the University of Exeter in 2010.
 Her research explores post-war British, Irish, and North American theatre, film, and graphic fiction.
 She is particularly concerned with the cultural representation of madness, trauma, and pain.
 Her research has been supported by the AHRC and she has published in number of journals including Contemporary Theatre Review, Women & Performance: A Journal of Feminist Theory and Performance Research.
 Her recent publications include her monograph Madness, Art, and Society: Beyond Illness, ‘Broadmoor Performed: A Theatrical Hospital’ in The Edinburgh Companion to the Critical Medical Humanities, Performance and Participation: Practices, Audiences, Politics with Helen Nicholson (RHUL), and Performance, Madness, Psychiatry: Isolated Acts with Juliet Foster Cambridge).
-She is currently developing a chapter for the Routledge Companion to Literature and Disability on learning disabilities and cinema, an article about gender and pathology for a special issue of CTR on Katie Mitchell, and a book chapter on the work of Kim Noble for The Cambridge Companion to Theatre and Science.
+She is currently developing a chapter for the Routledge Companion to Literature and Disability on learning disabilities and cinema and an article about gender and pathology for a special issue of CTR on Katie Mitchell.
+Her second monograph is also in development and is a study of the critical and creative politics of tenderness.
 Anna is also one of the editors of the Routledge journal Studies in Theatre and Performance and, along with Rachel Clements, Philip Hager and Gareth White, convened the ‘Performance, Identity, Community’ working group at TaPRA (2014-2017).
-She has recently been nominated for the inaugural AHRC/Wellcome Trust Health Humanities Medal.
+She has recently been shortlisted for the inaugural AHRC/Wellcome Trust Health Humanities Medal and The David Bradby Award for outstanding theatre research.